-Calvin Harris Teases ‘Heatstroke’ In Collaboration With Pharrell Williams, Ariana Grande & Young Thug
+Calvin Harris Teases New Single ‘Heatstroke’ With Pharrell, Grande, Young Thug

 Calvin Harris is about to release another masterpiece collaborated by salient names.
 The new song will definitely find its way to his collection of hits.
-The DJ announced this Tuesday that his next star-studded effort will feature Pharrell Williams, Ariana Grande and Young Thug.
+The DJ announced this Tuesday that his next star-studded effort will feature Pharrell Williams, Ariana Grande, and Young Thug.

-Calvin Harris made a Twitter announcement, revealing that his next song will be titled Heatstroke.
+Calvin Harris made a Twitter announcement revealing that his next song will be titled “Heatstroke.”
 However, he did not give out any specific date regarding its release.

 Apart from what seems like desert-inspired artwork coming from the artist, Calvin Harris also released a list of credits for his upcoming track.
-This list includes the names involved in the making of Heatstroke, including the additional background vocalist, Brittany Hazzard also famously referred to as Starrah, and Pharrell Williams as additional vocal producer.
+This list includes the names involved in the making of “Heatstroke,” including the additional background vocalist Brittany Hazzard, also famously referred to as Starrah, and Pharrell Williams as additional vocal producer.

 CALVIN HARRIS // YOUNG THUG // PHARRELL // ARIANA GRANDE